webgilde/individual-multisite-author/readme.txt

 **Some things site admins and developers might want to know:**

-* the plugin only works when multisite support is enabled, but wouldn’t harm a normal blog when activated (is just not doing anything there)
+* the plugin only works when multisite support is enabled
 * the biography is saved using a custom profile field for each blog with the pattern 'ima_description_BLOGID', e.g. _img_description_3_
 * the filter get_the_author_description is used to load the "right" description; this is used by the`_author_meta()` and `get_the_author_meta()` functions